FuelLabs/fuel-specs/specs/vm/opcodes.md

 Attempting to execute an opcode not in this list causes a panic and consumes no gas.

-If current context is a script, on panic append a receipt to the list of receipts, modifying `tx.receiptsRoot`:
+On any panic, append a receipt to the list of receipts, modifying `tx.receiptsRoot`:

 | name   | type          | description                                                               |
 |--------|---------------|---------------------------------------------------------------------------|